Man1ac-1773/OutpostZero/README.md

 ## Game details
 - This game is a simplistic sci-fi tower defense game.
 - Enemies spawn at one point, and travel a pre-defined path towards the end.
-- Once the enemies cross the entire path, they deplete your health, 1 per enemy. # Outpost Zero
+- Once the enemies cross the entire path, they deplete your health, 1 per enemy.

 ## Description